History of Sega in China

 On March 9, 1995, Sega reached an agreement with Chinese government to took legal action in order to minimalize piracy of Sega systems.[22][23]With this, the largest game console wholesaler in Beijing and other "Sega" games stores were seized.
 Very huge amounts of pirated consoles and cartridges were confiscated and eventually destroyed.
 These actions almost caused the collapse of the Chinese gaming market.
 The first reason was that economy was mainly based on piracy, because most people didn't had money to original video games and ridding of the bootlegs means shrinking of market size.
 The second one was long-term attack on gaming by two sides - the media and educational circles due to the bad nature of video games, which now had third side - the government who under reason of copyright protection decrease market.
 Despite the sharp start, further actions weren't as strong and piracy still continued, causing stabilization of this specific market[24].
 In mid-1995, the clones of first Mega Drive cost ¥580-¥620 and second MD cost ¥640-¥680[25].

 In addition to piracy, parallel imports also existed and were a large part of the market.
 The origins are dated in 1988, immediately after China opened up to the console market and it functioned, due to the initial lack of official representatives of foreign producers on the Chinese market and later due to the weakness of the representing agencies.
-The consoles were imported from Japan and most of them were available immediately after their release in that country (including Sega, starting from Mega Drive's Japan release).
+The consoles were imported from Japan and most of them were available immediately after their release in that country, such Mega Drive which right after Japanese release was sold by importers for more than ¥1500.
+In mid-1995 Mega Drive model I cost ¥700-¥850, Game Gear cost ¥700-¥850, Mega Jet cost ¥800-¥850, Mega Drive model II cost ¥950-¥1200, Super 32X cost ¥1900-¥1950, Mega-CD II cost ¥1700-¥2200, Multi Mega cost ¥2450-¥2600 and Sega Saturn cost ¥4800-¥5300[26].
 However, the problem for importers was the high customs duty, which was one of the reasons for the beginnings of piracy in the late 1980s/early 1990s.
-In mid-1995, Mega Drive model I in PAL format cost ¥700-¥850, Mega Drive model II in NTSC format cost ¥950-¥1200, Game Gear cost ¥700-¥850, Mega Jet cost ¥800-¥850, Mega-CD II cost ¥1700-¥2200, Super 32X cost ¥1900-¥1950, Multi Mega cost ¥2450-¥2600 and Sega Saturn cost ¥4800-¥5300[22].

 Saturn advert from Stone